-This paper shows that self-employment shapes the market power of employers in low-income countries, with implications for industrial development.
-Using data from Peru and a rural electrification program for identification, we find that labor market power increases with employer concentration, but to a lesser extent where self-employment is more prevalent.
-To understand these patterns, we build a general equilibrium model of oligopsony with endogenous entry and worker sorting between wage work and self-employment.
-Concentration depresses wages, but self-employment opportunities increase workers’ sensitivity to wage changes, curbing labor market power.
-Policies designed to create salaried jobs make self-employment less attractive and reduce the workers’ wage elasticity, increasing markdowns and leading to only mild effects.
-Eliminating labor market power could increase wage employment by 11 percentage points, raise wages by 31%, and boost the effectiveness of industrial development policies by up to 60%.
+This paper shows that self-employment shapes labor market power in low-income countries, with implications for industrial development.
+Using Peruvian data, we show that wage-setting power increases with concentration, but less so where self-employment is more prevalent.
+We build a general equilibrium model of oligopsony with worker sorting between wage work and self-employment.
+Concentration depresses wages, but selfemployment increases workers’ sensitivity to wage changes, curbing labor market power.
+Policies to create salaried jobs make self-employment less attractive, reducing labor supply elasticity and increasing markdowns.
+Counterfactual analyses show that eliminating labor market power can boost industrial policy effectiveness by up to 60%.